BarneyShi/Blog/source/_posts/spiral-matrix.md

 - array
 ---
 **Note:**
+- Update:
+  - Just pray it won't appear in my interview.
+Not hard, but a pain in the ass.
 - How to initialize an empty `2D` array?
  `const arr = [...Array(n)].map(e => Array(n))`
 - Keep `[start, right)` style - make the right boundary open so you won't be lost.